When your baby is stillborn

 Call the doctor if you have any of the following problems:

-- You feel sick, are throwing up, have diarrhea, or have abdominal pain.
+- Sick feeling, throwing up, diarrhea, or abdominal pain

-- You are depressed and feel like you cannot cope with what has happened.
+- Depression and a feeling like you cannot cope with what has happened

 Simpson JL, Jauniaux ER.
 Pregnancy loss.
 In: Gabbe SG, Niebyl JR, Simpson JL, et al, eds.
 Obstetrics: Normal and Problem Pregnancies.
 6th ed.
-Philadelphia, Pa: Saunders Elsevier; 2012:chap 26.
+Philadelphia, PA: Elsevier Saunders; 2012:chap 26.